Bombardier Global Express: Launch and flight testing

 In late 1995, type certification was forecast for March 1998.
-On 31 July 1998, Canadian type certification was granted, European and US approvals followed shortly thereafter.
-The first 15 aircraft were to be delivered before January 1999, the Global Express entered service in July 1999.
+In July 1998, Canadian type certification was granted.
+European and US approvals followed shortly thereafter.
+The first 15 aircraft were to be delivered before January 1999.
+The Global Express entered service in July 1999.

 Production

-The Global Express is assembled at the Downsview Airport in Toronto.
-It is then flown for final completion to one of several sites, including Montreal, Savannah, Georgia, or Cahokia, Illinois.
+Since 2023, the Global Express has been assembled at the Toronto Pearson International Airport in Mississauga, Ontario, and formerly at Downsview Airport in Toronto.

-Japanese Mitsubishi Heavy Industries builds the wing and centre fuselage sections at its Toronto facility.
+Since 2012, Japanese aerospace firm Mitsubishi Heavy Industries has built the wing and centre fuselage sections at its Toronto facility located east of the airport on Northwest Drive, and formerly at 2025 Meadowvale Boulevard from 2007 to 2012.
 Bombardier subsidiaries involved are Canadair as the design leader and nose manufacturer; Short Brothers in Belfast for the engine nacelles design and manufacture, horizontal stabiliser and forward fuselage; and de Havilland Canada for the rear fuselage, vertical tail and final assembly.
 The landing gear is produced by Dowty, flight controls by Sextant Avionique, the fuel system by Parker Bertea Aerospace, the core avionics by Honeywell, the APU by AlliedSignal, the electrical system by Lucas Aerospace, and the air management system by ABG-Semca.

 In May 2015, production was reduced because of lower demand, caused by slowing economy and geopolitics in Latin America, Russia and China markets.
 By October 2018, Bombardier had a backlog of 202 aircraft valued at C$14.1 billion ($11 billion), including 128 Global Express aircraft: 67 Global 5000/6000 and four Global 5500/6500.

 The Global Express program cost $800 million.